ssyram/hax-dev/docs/frontend/index.md

 ## User flow

-This document focuses on a specific user flow: extracting F* code.
+This document focuses on a specific user flow: extracting F\* code.
+The process described here applies similarly to all other backends, including F*, Rocq, SSProve, ProVerif, and EasyCrypt.

 The goal is for the user to prove a property on a Rust function, `f`, using the F\* formal language.
 The function `f` is defined in the module `mymod`, within the crate `mycrate`.